mjg042/TrafficSignClassifierHW/README.md

 ![Label Distribution of the Validation Set][image6]

 ### Design & Test Model Architecture

 #### Preprocessing

+Preprocessing the images consisted of making them all gray scale images instead of color images.

+[//]: # (Image References)

+[imageGray]: ./origImages/origImages.PNG "Example of images in gray scale"
+[imageRotate]: ./origImages/rotate.PNG "Example of original images and those images rotated"
+[imageShear]: ./origImages/shear.PNG "Example of original images and those images sheared"
+[imageBright]: ./origImages/bright.PNG "Example of original images and those images with altered brightness"

+![Example of images in gray scale][imageGray]

+Image augmentation is a common and useful technique in image classification problems.
+By transforming the original images and keeping their labels, it is possible to create a large set of images from a small set of images.
+For example, in this project I randomly scaled, rotated, stretched and blurred subsets of the original training images and added those transformed images to the training dataset.
+Image augmentations included:

+* Translation
+* Scaling
+* Warping
+* Altering brightness
+* Altering contrast
+* Rotating
+* Shearing
+* Blurring

+A few rotated images:
+![Example of original images and those images rotated][imageRotate]

+A few sheared images:
+![Example of original images and those images sheared][imageShear]

+A few images with altered brightness:
+![Example of original images and those images with altered brightness][imageBright]

+The other transformations are shown in the iPython notebook.

+When the image augmentation was complete I had 591752 training images from the original 34,799.
+I then normalized all the images by the dividing by 255.

 #### Model Architecture

 #### Model Training

 #### Solution Approach